lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 This tutorial uses the TOPCAT Virtual Observatory interface to search for bright stars in a small region of sky and create a color-magnitude diagram.
-This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the Notebook tutorial, `Introduction to Jupyter Notebooks for Data Preview 0.2 <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/DP02_01_Introduction_to_DP02.ipynb>`_ and in the Portal tutorial, test1 :ref:`Tutorials-Examples-DP0-2-Portal-Beginner`. test2 :doc:`portal-beginner` test3 :doc:`/portal-beginner`
+This is the same demonstration used to illustrate the Table Access Protocol (TAP) service in the Notebook tutorial, `Introduction to Jupyter Notebooks for Data Preview 0.2 <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/DP02_01_Introduction_to_DP02.ipynb>`_ and in the Portal tutorial, :doc:`portal-beginner`.

 TOPCAT is a very powerful interactive graphical tool with many useful features -- too many to cover in any detail here -- and beginner-level TOPCAT users looking for a more general overview of these features should refer to the `TOPCAT documentation <https://www.star.bris.ac.uk/~mbt/topcat/>`_.